caiteltd/public/help/ev07b-charging-base-location.md

 ### Charging base location

-Our Home Locàite feature intelligently switches to indoor mode when near the charging base to greatly extend the battery life of your pendant.
+When the charging base is switched on and the pendant is nearby, our Home Locàite feature automatically swaps the pendant to indoor mode.
+The map will show the location you store here.
+This also helps to greatly extend the battery life of the pendant.

-The location you set here will be shown when Home Locàite is active.
 You can change this location if you later move the charging base.